-The PulseStar•609 system consists of a transmitter kit and a receiver.
+The PulseStar•610 system consists of a transmitter kit and a receiver.
 The transmitter, using PulseStar's synthesizer technology, electronically generates a carrier frequency over which it and the receiver communicate.
-PulseStar•609 transmitters and receivers operate over the 400-470 Mhz frequency range (70 cm. band).
+PulseStar•610 transmitters and receivers operate over the 400-470 Mhz frequency range (70 cm. band).
 To guarantee safety when the crane is being operated in conjuction with other radio controls, the receiver and transmitter are configured with the same address code.
 This way, the receiver only seeks out and accepts commands from the transmitter with the same address code.

-NOTE: The PulseStar•609 receiver and transmitter already has the address code set before they are shipped.
+NOTE: PulseStar•610 receiver(s) and transmitter(s) already have their address code set up before they are shipped.
 Never change the address code in the receiver.
 The only time you should need to change the address code inside the transmitter is when you are setting up a spare or replacement transmitter.
 If you have any questions about address codes and how they are used, contact Electromotive Systems.